mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-20.md

 # 🚀 What Are Callbacks?

-A callback is a function passed as an argument to another function and is executed after the completion of that function.
+A callback is just a function that you pass into another function **to run later**

-There are two parts to callbacks:
+There are 2 parts to callbacks:

 # Good Part of Callbacks:

 **1. Asynchronous Operations:**

 Callbacks are crucial for handling asynchronous tasks in JavaScript, allowing code to run without blocking the main thread.

-Example: Delaying execution using setTimeout() or repeating tasks using setInterval().
-Why Use Callbacks: They ensure that the next operation only runs after the previous one completes.
+Callbacks are used inside setTimeout() to delay the execution of the callback function and run it after a specified time.
+Callbacks are used inside setInterval() to repeatedly execute the callback function at fixed time intervals.

+**Why Use Callbacks?**

+Callbacks let JavaScript continue other work first and run the callback function later when the asynchronous operation has finished.

 ```js